junxit/us-congress-bills-111/metadata.md

 - 2009-07-31 — Introduced in House
 - 2009-07-31 — Introduced in House
 - 2009-07-31 — Referred to the House Committee on Natural Resources.
+- 2009-08-05 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-10-06 — Considered under suspension of the rules. (consideration: CR H10474-10475)
+- 2009-10-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+710.
+- 2009-10-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-06 — Ms. Bordallo moved to suspend the rules and agree to the resolution.
+- 2009-10-06 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10474)
+- 2009-10-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10474)